tundish/balladeer/balladeer/doc/intro.rst

 If you're reading this any time after June 2023, you'll be happy to learn that it seems to be working.

-    Balladeer is a great option for every kind of mission:.
+    Balladeer is a great option for every kind of mission.

     * Parser-driven interactive fiction
     * Choice-based game books